 About the FICO Credit Score

-Raising your credit score
+Improving your score

-How do I find out my FICO score?
+How do I find out my credit score?

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.